ehosteen/food-stories/stories/my-food-story/index.md

 ---

 # Ahe’hee’ to Mother Earth and Father Sky
 Ethyn Hosteen is a first‑year business student at UNM Albuquerque.
-He grew up in surrounded by Navajo culture and now he carries on those traditions.
-His Thanksgiving story reflects how prayer, language, and food bring his family together, blending Navajo heritage with American holiday customs
+He grew up in Navajo Reservation, and family and traditions are a big part of who he is.
+This Thanksgiving story is about prayer, language, and food, the things that make him feel connected and remind him where he comes from.

 ## Thanksgiving at My Great Grandma’s
 This year I had just come back home the day before Thanksgiving.
 I slept in late, finishing up assignments since the semester was almost over, and then rushed to get ready while my mom, dad, and two brothers were already moving around.
 Luckily, my great grandma doesn’t live too far, so we made it in time.